MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 ---
 # Partitioning policy

-The partitioning policy defines if and how [extents (data shards)](../management/extents-overview.md) should be partitioned for a specific table.
+The partitioning policy defines if and how [extents (data shards)](../management/extents-overview.md) should be partitioned for a specific table or a [materialized view](materialized-views/materialized-view-overview.md).

 By default, extents are partitioned by their ingestion time.
 In most cases, there's no need to apply another partitioning policy.